-A Excellent (4 grade points) This grade is reser

-This grade is reserved for work of the highest caliber.
+A Excellent (4 grade points) This grade is reserved for work of the highest caliber.
 The student demonstrates complete comprehension of course materials.
 Outstanding analysis and evaluation of assignment topics are communicated with excellence.

-B Good (3 grade points)

-This grade indicates good to very good work, including high comprehension of course materials and effective communication of perceptive analysis and evaluation of assignment topics.

-C Average (2 grade points)

-This grade indicates satisfactory work, including at least acceptable written work, and adequate comprehension of course material.

-D Below Average (1 grade point)

-This grade indicates unsatisfactory work with significant shortcomings in meeting expectations in effort, or in meeting minimally acceptable comprehension of course material, or in meeting minimal assignment and writing standards.

-F Failure (0 grade points)

-This grade indicates an overall failure to meet the minimal

-standards expected in college level coursework.
+- B Good (3 grade points) This grade indicates good to very good work, including high comprehension of course materials and effective communication of perceptive analysis and evaluation of assignment topics. - C Average (2 grade points) This grade indicates satisfactory work, including the submission of assignments completed at college level, and adequate comprehension of course material. - D Below Average (1 grade point) This grade indicates unsatisfactory work with significant shortcomings in meeting expectations in effort, or in meeting minimally acceptable comprehension of course material, or in meeting minimal standards in the submission of course assignments. - F Failure (0 grade points) This grade indicates an overall failure to meet the minimal standards expected in college level coursework.
 The quality and/or quantity of work are unacceptable.